JoeUIUX/SATS/README.md

 - Ensure backend server is properly configured for file uploads
 - Look for CORS issues in browser console

+### Backend Connection Issues
+If the frontend can't communicate with the backend:
+- Verify backend server is running
+- Check that REACT_APP_BACKEND_URL is set correctly
+- Look for network errors in browser console
+- Ensure backend CORS settings allow requests from frontend

 ### Test Execution Issues
 If tests aren't running properly:
 - Check MCC connection in the server window
 - Verify the socket connection is established
 - Look for errors in the test console output
 - Ensure proper options are selected for the components being tested

+### MCC Proxy Connection Issues
+If the MCC proxy fails to connect:
+- Check if the proxy server is running
+- Verify the port settings are correct
+- Look for any firewall restrictions
+- If using real hardware, confirm the hardware is properly configured

+---

+## 📦 New Features & Additions

+### Latest Feature Additions
+- **Multiple Test Panels**: Added OBC-2, S-Band, and UHF test panels
+- **Comprehensive Report Generation**: Report generators for all subsystems
+- **Taskbar Component**: New taskbar for managing minimized windows
+- **Enhanced Theme System**: Dynamic theme changes with event system
+- **Background Customization**: Upload and manage custom backgrounds
+- **Window State Management**: Persistent window positions and states
+- **Diagnostic Tools**: System diagnosis and troubleshooting utilities
+- **Process Manager**: Unified service management for easier startup
+- **Log Rotation**: Automatic log management to prevent disk space issues

+### Upcoming Features
+- Data visualization for test results
+- Additional hardware component support
+- Test sequence automation
+- Advanced 3D model interaction
+- User account management
+- PDF report generation
+- Test history and comparison tools

+---

+## 🎯 Best Practices

+### System Operation
+- Always use the process manager (`sats-manager.js` or `start-sats.bat`) for the most stable operation
+- For development, consider running components individually for better error isolation
+- Check logs regularly for potential issues (`logs/` directory)
+- Use simulation mode for development and testing without hardware
+- Enable real mode only when hardware is properly connected

+### Development Guidelines
+- Follow the established component patterns for new features
+- Use TypeScript for type safety
+- Implement proper error handling in all network operations
+- Use CSS modules for component-specific styling
+- Maintain the existing theme compatibility

 ---